vpatelsj/k3a/README.md

 - `--k8s-version` - Kubernetes version (default: v1.33.1)
 - `--role` - Pool role: control-plane or worker (default: control-plane)
 - `--msi` - Additional managed service identity IDs (optional)
+- `--use-postgres` - (default true) Use managed PostgreSQL as datastore.
+If you pass `--etcd-endpoint`, PostgreSQL is auto-disabled unless you explicitly set `--use-postgres=true` (which will error with the endpoint).
+Use `--use-postgres=false --etcd-endpoint <url>` for external etcd.

 ### List Node Pools